 Personnel deploying should carry sufficient funds and/or personal methods of payment for travel expenses.
 A credit card is generally required for lodging, rental car, emergency purchases, and possible flight changes.
-If a financial emergency arises while deployed the responding personnel shall contact the responding jurisdiction; this cannot be a burden on the requesting member.
+If a financial emergency arises while deployed the responding personnel shall contact their home agency; this cannot be a burden on the requesting member.